Carlo I Malatesta: Life

-Carlo Malatesta was the son of the condottiero Galeotto I Malatesta.
+Carlo Malatesta was the son of the condottiero Galeotto I Malatesta and Elisabetta da Varano, daughter of the condottierio Rodolfo II da Varano.

 After Galeotto's death in 1385, the Malatesta lands were divided among his four sons.
 Carlo inherited Rimini.

 In 1385 he was named vicar for Romagna by the Pope Urban VI and, two years later, Gonfalonier.

 In 1390 he defeated a Bolognese corps led by Alberico da Barbiano.
 In his early years he fought mainly against the Montefeltro family, but later allied with them through a double marriage arrangement.
 In 1394, he was placed in charge of Rocca Contrada, a town important in the local balance of power, located at the border of the Marca di Ancona, Umbria, and the Duchy of Urbino.
-That same year, he and his youngest brother Galleotto, received Bertinoro as security for a loan made to the papacy.
+That same year, he and his youngest brother Galleotto received Bertinoro as security for a loan made to the papacy.

-Formerly, aligned with the Visconti's, the marriage of his sister Margherita drew him closer to the Gonzaga's.
+Formerly aligned with the Visconti, the marriage of his sister Margherita drew him closer to the Gonzagas.
 In 1397 in the war between the Visconti and the Gonzaga of Mantua, he defeated the Visconti leader Jacopo Dal Verme at Governolo, but when Giovanni da Barbiano and others refused to advance against Brescia, he retired in disgust to Romagna.
 In 1398, he successfully arbitrated a truce between the parties.

 Malatesta resumed service with the papacy, and in 1402 led an allied force including his brother Andrea of Cesena, the Florentines, a number of lords of the papal states and the troops of the papal legate Baldassarre Cossa against Milan.
 He then negotiated a settlement with Francesco Gonzaga as representative of the Duchess of Milan, by which Bologna, Perugia, and Assisi were returned to the papacy.
 Pope Boniface IX, not wishing to prolong an expensive conflict, later accepted the terms, despite opposition from both Florence and Bologna.